gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 ---
 # Create Datastores

-Datastores can be created from any file type and also accept HTTP URL's and S3 URLS.
+Datastores can be created from a number of sources (on both the CLI and UI)

+- Uploading files stored on your computer.
+- From an HTTP URL which downloads a `.zip` or `.tar.gz` file.
+These files are automatically extracted by the Grid Platform before they are attached to a Run or Session
+- From an S3 Bucket using the syntax `s3://bucket-name/path/`

+## Uploading Files from a Computer
-## Small datasets
+### Small datasets

 You can use the UI to create Datastores for datasets smaller than 1GB (files or folder).
 We have noticed that when the Datastore sizes are 1GB+ you start to hit the browser limit for uploading data.
 In such situations we advise using the CLI to create Datastores.